Transport-for-the-North/caf.van/docs/source/inputs.rst

 Employment Data
 ---------------
-UK employment data in caf.base DVector format.
+UK employment data in :class:`caf.base.DVector` output format.
 A single DVector is required for the data input.
 The DVector must be segmented by 'sic_1_digit', any other segments will be aggregated.
 The zone correspondence path should point to a csv in caf.space format which contains zone correspondence from the DVector's zoning to the model zoning.